Japanese Citypop Landscapes via Style Transfer

 an acrylic painting on canvas of a small silhouetted private jet flying over a large city from high altitude at sunset, buildings lit up, moody, dramatic, metropolis, masterpiece, flat application, minimal brushwork, flat color blocks, sharp clean lines, vibrant pastels, retro 80s aesthetic, acrylic look, no brush marks, graphic quality, stylized architecture, exaggerated shadows, pop art influence, art deco elements, clear composition, minimalistic, minimalism, simple, japanese citypop style

-With the prompt figured out, I moved on to figuring out what sampler and CFG value worked best.
+With the prompt figured out, I moved on to determining which combination of sampler and CFG value worked best.

 I created a grid to investigate:

 Based purely on aesthetics, I went with DPM++ 2S Ancestral as the sampler with a CFG value of 7.5.
-The choice of an ancestral sampler (where noise is injected at each step, causing the image to change from one step to the next) is unusual, but worked fine for this project.
+The choice of an ancestral sampler (where noise is injected at each step, causing the image to change from one step to the next) was unusual but worked well for this project.

 The success of LoRA training is dependent upon the quality of the data which is used for training.
-Images must be of high-resolution, representative of what is being trained on, and captions must be highly detailed and reflective of the prompting style which is planned for use with the fine-tuned model.
+Images must be high resolution and representative of the target style, and their captions must be highly detailed and consistent with the prompting style planned for the fine-tuned model.

-The style I was interested in was primarily the work of Japanese artist Hiroshi Nagai.
+The style I was interested in was primarily that of the Japanese artist Hiroshi Nagai.
 It was simple to gather a collection of high-resolution reference images of his work:

 an acrylic painting of a curved pool with still water, ladder entering the pool, pool chairs and a table surrounding the pool, spherical lamp in foreground with rose bush, green bushes with yellow flowers with tall tropical trees in the midground, ocean in the background with breaking waves, gradient blue sky, motel to the left with a fence in front of it, pastel colors, calm, serene, luxury, japanese citypop style